engines-wafu/RAMPART_Docs/Training/Airspace.md

 ![CAS and CPs](CAS.png)

 - Used to reference air and ground assets for close air support tasking
-- CPs look similar to fixes with GREY points and names
+- CPs look similar to fixes with grey points and names
-- Identified as grey points
 - Names may reference familiar place names based on local geography

 ## Routes